vv-volkov/labs/README.md

 General labs
 ====
-1. glycilitic_oscillations.m is written in Matlab.
+1. glycolitic_oscillations.m is written in Matlab.
 It models the process of glycolitic oscillations in yeast cells.